CRM (Customer Relationship Management) software enables 1:1 customer service and sales.

-CRMs focus mainly on sales and service transactions mostly via email and call centres.
+CRMs focus mainly on sales and service transactions mostly via email and call centers.

-They’re not designed to handle multiple data types like purchase history and web/app behaviour.
+They’re not designed to handle multiple data types like purchase history and web/app behavior.

 The data is often historical, like a log of activities, and not rolled up into a neat summary for each customer.